Algebra is but written geometry.

 Preface#

 These are lecture notes for Computer Science 132, Geometric Algorithms, as taught by me at Boston University.
 The overall structure of the course is roughly based on Linear Algebra and its Applications, by David C. Lay, Addison-Wesley (Pearson).
-Many examples and illustrations are based on that excellent text.
+Many examples, illustrations, and explanations are based on that excellent text.
 However all the content has been significantly revised by me.
-The book also includes contributions and improvements from Wayne Snyder, as well as from students who have taken CS 132 (see the list of contributors here).
+The notes also include contributions and improvements from Wayne Snyder, as well as from students who have taken CS 132 (see the list of contributors here).

 The Story#